Security

 Configure sender controls, folder policy, and network guard in Msty Claw

-Security in Claw is practical and layered: control who can trigger bots, what files they can access, and where they can connect.
+Security in Claw is practical and layered: control who can trigger agents, what files they can access, and where they can connect.
 The goal is safe execution without blocking useful work.

 Open Settings > Security to configure baseline controls.